Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 </object>
 ```

-The file for the generated partial class will have `Extended.cs` postfix, and will be nested under the corresponding entity file according to the rules specified in the `.filenesting.json` file for the target project.
+The file for the generated partial class will have `Extended.cs` postfix and will be nested under the corresponding entity file according to the rules specified in the `.filenesting.json` file for the target project.

-In order to customize the generated subclass of `DbContext` you need to declare your own class that extends from the the generated context class, and register your custom class instead of the generated context class with the Dependency Injection container during the application start-up.
+To customize the generated subclass of `DbContext` you need to declare your own class that extends from the generated context class, and then register your custom class instead of the generated context class with the Dependency Injection container during the application start-up.

-In your custom context class you can specify your own Entity Framework related behavior, including the way to obtain the database connection, logging behavior, etc. You can also override the `OnModelCreating` method to specify any additional configuration of the domain entities, or to update the generated configuration using Fluent API.
+In your custom context class, you can specify your own Entity Framework-related behavior, including the way to obtain the database connection, logging behavior, etc. You can also override the `OnModelCreating` method to specify any additional configuration of the domain entities or to update the generated configuration using Fluent API.

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator supports cleaning either all generated entities, or only the ones from the selected model files using the *Clean* context menu for that generator.
+This generator supports cleaning either all generated entities or only the ones from the selected model files using the *Clean* context menu for that generator.

 :::tip
 Normally, cleaning the generated files makes sense if you are planning to change the output path for the generator, or when you have removed some of the domain objects from the model, and want the generated classes deleted and removed from the target project.